Pocket/collection-api/README.md

 3. The resolver you just made should call the database function you created at the beginning.
 (You'll need to import this function, of course.)
 This is where the GraphQL API connects to the database.
 4. Add your new resolver (both an `import` and an `export`) to the appropriate `index.ts` file - either [admin/resolvers/index.ts](./src/admin/resolvers/index.ts) or [public/resolvers/index.ts](./src/public/resolvers/index.ts)
 5. Test your resolver in the GraphQL playground at `localhost:4004`.

+## AWS Dev Environment Testing

+There are a few reasons you may want to test the API in AWS:

+1. Making sure a schema change/migration will successfully deploy
+2. Developing the admin tool locally without having to also set up/run the API locally
+3. Allowing testing/QA by the editorial team against non-production data

+To deploy to the dev environment, just push to the `dev` branch.
+CirlceCI will detect this change and deploy for you.

+`git push origin my-feature-branch:dev`

+The current expectation is that our AWS dev environment may be reset/changed at any time.
+To be safe, you should check with your teammates to make sure no one else is testing against dev before you go deploying to it.

+### Resetting Dev

+There may come a time when you need to reset the dev environment.
+For example, if you were testing a schema change and then want to test a different branch _without_ that schema change, the dev database and Prisma schema will be out of sync.

+To reset the dev database, ask for instructions in Slack.